hashmapinc/Tempus/docs/api/http.rst

 HTTP is a general-purpose network protocol that can be used in IoT applications.
 You can find more information about HTTP here.
 HTTP protocol is TCP based and uses request-response model.

-ThingsBoard server nodes act as an HTTP Server that supports both HTTP and HTTPS protocols.
+Tempus Cloud server nodes act as an HTTP Server that supports both HTTP and HTTPS protocols.

 Client libraries setup
 ======================